serenatoon/RFC913-SFTP/readme.md

 - Runs on `localhost`; port `6789`.
 - Examples show user input prefixed with `$`.
 This is for display purposes and should not be included in your input.
 - 'Current directory' refers to the currently-assigned directory.
 Before a `CDIR` command is run, this refers to `res/server/` on the server side, and `res/client/` on the client side.
+- When a directory/file is specified, it should be relative to the 'current directory'.

 ### Logging in
 There are currently 3 accounts for testing, stored in `res/users.json`: